CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/TwitAna/TA4.png)

-Once we have the sentiment per tweet, I print the full data frame with the new SA field to see the results of this analysis in our full dataframe.
+<div style="text-align: justify"> Once we have the sentiment per tweet, I print the full data frame with the new SA field to see the results of this analysis in our full dataframe.</div>

 ```python
 # display the updated dataframe with the new column: